danielpsf/fields-statistics/README.md

 - Why did I choose to throw unchecked exceptions?

     > TL;DR: I prefer to.
 I don't hold anything against the other way around, just find RuntimeExceptions to improve
-    > readability of my controller methods and once they cannot recover from those, well what's the point on catching it :winki:
+    > readability of my controller methods and once they cannot recover from those, well what's the point on catching it :wink:

     - https://www.baeldung.com/java-exceptions
     - https://stackabuse.com/exception-handling-in-java-a-complete-guide-with-best-and-worst-practices/